Last updated November 2021

 Volume replacement for acne scarring

-Dermal fillers are a quick and effective means of replacing volume loss to improve acne scarring.
+Dermal fillers are a quick and effective means of replacing volume loss to improve scarring.
 By injecting these dermal fillers underneath scarring, they help to replace lost volume, and lift the skin towards its normal level.

 Comparison of treatments for acne scarring